-Early-onset Alzheimer dementia is a medical condition.
+Early-onset Alzheimer’s disease is a medical condition.
 It is a disease of the brain and a form of dementia.
-This condition is sometimes called early-onset Alzheimer’s disease or Alzheimer’s disease.
-Early-onset Alzheimer dementia affects a person younger than 65 years of age.
-People who have early-onset Alzheimer dementia may develop symptoms as early as their 30s or 40s.
+This condition is sometimes called early-onset Alzheimer’s dementia or Alzheimer’s disease.
+Early-onset Alzheimer’s disease affects people younger than 65 years of age.
+People who have early-onset Alzheimer’s may develop symptoms as early as their 30s or 40s.
 But most are in their 50s or 60s.

 Path to improved health

-Early-onset Alzheimer dementia is not very common.
-Fewer than 5% of people who have Alzheimer dementia have early onset.
+Early-onset Alzheimer’s is not very common.
+Fewer than 5% of people who have Alzheimer’s disease have early onset.

 Take care of yourself